 B i o g r a p h y

-A dancer, actor, educator, choreographer and filmmaker.
+A dancer, actor, educator, choreographer and award winning filmmaker.
 Jekyns began his studies in Drama and Dance at Bellas Artes in his native Colombia.
-Later, he graduated in Dance at the Instituto Colombiano de Ballet, and subsequently joined the Ballet de Cali.
+Later, he graduated in Classical Dance at the Instituto Colombiano de Ballet, and subsequently joined the Ballet de Cali.
 Also, he has danced with Ballet Arizona, Ohio Ballet, Chautauqua Ballet, North Carolina Dance Theatre, MFDP/SF, Histrion Theatre of Art, Ballet San Jose Silicon Valley, American Conservatory Theatre, Oakland Ballet, Diablo Ballet, San Francisco Opera, Los Angeles Opera, among other appearances as guest artist.

 “Jekyns Pelaez made Riobaldo both sturdy and sensitive”

 - Jack Anderson, The New York Times

 His principal dance repertoire includes Balanchine’s Apollo and Seranade, Romeo and Juliet, Giselle, Swan Lake, Nutcracker, Esplanade, Carmen.
-In theatre, The Man of the Suitcase, The Tosca Project and No Exit, as well as appearances in films like Love Hurts and Blue Jasmine.
-In opera, in addition to the principal roles in Marta Domingo’s La Traviata, Cavalleria Rusticana/Pagliacci and Zambello's Aida at San Francisco Opera, he has performed in Barber of Seville, Cyrano de Bergerac, Turandot, Nixon in China, Madame Butterfly, Moby Dick, Show Boat, Sweeney Todd, among others.
+In theatre, The Man of the Suitcase, The Tosca Project and No Exit, as well as appearances in films like Love Hurts and Being the Ricardos.
+In opera, in addition to the principal roles in La Traviata, Cavalleria Rusticana/Pagliacci, Aida and Eugene Onegin at San Francisco Opera, he has performed in Barber of Seville, Cyrano de Bergerac, Turandot, Nixon in China, Madame Butterfly, Moby Dick, Show Boat, Sweeney Todd, Antony and Cleopatra, among others.
 At the Los Angeles Opera, in Simon Boccanegra, Barber of Seville and Carmen.

 Along with extensive national and international touring and guesting, Jekyns has appeared in international dance festivals in Thailand, Cuba and Colombia, as well as in the International Ballet Competition in Jackson, Mississippi.